pixelsoup42/cardano_account_pandas_dumper/README.md

 `--detail_level DETAIL_LEVEL`
 : Level of detail of report:
-1: only break down by own/other addresses
+1: only show changes to owned addresses
-2: break down other (not own) addresses that are known
+2: break down owned + other (not owned) addresses that are known
-3: same as 2, plus break down own addresses by staking address
+3: same as 2, plus break down owned addresses by staking address
-4: same as 3, plus break down own addresses by staking address + spending address
+4: same as 3, plus break down owned addresses by staking address + spending address

 `--unmute`
 : Do not mute policies in the mute list and numerical-only metadata.